Kill Switch Levels 1–4

 return result

 Level 2 stops all four trading bots.
 Content pipelines continue.
 The Discord bot continues.
-The semantic memory layer continues.
+Semantic Memory Layer continues.
 The infrastructure does not care that trading has stopped.
 Only the four revenue-generating bots are affected.

 When to use it: A market-wide event — unexpected crypto crash, exchange outage, regulatory announcement — where you want to pull out of everything simultaneously while keeping the rest of the stack running.
 Also the appropriate response if you observe correlated unusual behavior across multiple bots.